sweety21-coder/8WeekSQLChallange/README.md

 > This repository contains all my code submissions for the **#8WeekSQLChallenge**!
 >
-> All case study's requirements and resources are available on  [website](https://8weeksqlchallenge.com)
+> All case study's requirements are available on  [website](https://8weeksqlchallenge.com)